UCL CBT Associates Discussion Papers

 Call For Papers

-The UCL Centre for Blockchain Technologies is pleased to announce the return of its Discussion Paper Series on Distributed Ledger Technologies.
+The UCL CBT invites you to submit your research on DLT and BLockchain to our third publication of the UCL CBT Discussion Paper Series this year.
 The discussion paper will be published on a quarterly basis featuring the latest developments in the blockchain and DLT space.
 The submissions are circulated among the members of the UCL CBT Editorial Board, led by the Scientific Director so that the results of the research receive prompt and thorough professional scrutiny.
 A selected few discussion paper authors may be invited to host a research seminar.
 All accepted submissions will be included in the UCL CBT Research Paper Database.

 The aim of the CBT Discussion Paper Series is to share recent developments and state-of-the-art solutions on blockchain and DLT of researchers form an interdisciplinary background with the UCL CBT Community.
 We, therefore, encourage the submission of recently published papers (<12 months) or pre-submission papers, however, all submissions are welcome.
 Topics of interest include but are not limited to: